 Pediatric Residency Program Director

 Dr. Beatriz Cunill-De Sautu earned her Doctor of Medicine degree from the University of Medicine and Dentistry of New Jersey – Robert Wood Johnson School of Medicine.
-Subsequently, Dr. Cunill completed her three year pediatric residency training followed by an additional year as Chief Resident at Miami Children’s Hospital.
+Subsequently, Dr. Cunill completed her three year pediatric residency training followed by an additional year as Chief Resident at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

-Upon completion of her Chief Resident term, Dr. Cunill continued her pursuit of academic pediatrics by joining the Department of Medical Education at Miami Children’s Hospital and assisting in the administration of the pediatric residency program.
+Upon completion of her Chief Resident term, Dr. Cunill continued her pursuit of academic pediatrics by joining the Department of Medical Education at Nicklaus Children's Hospital and assisting in the administration of the pediatric residency program.
 Her responsibilities included coordinating the education and training of pediatric residents at the community-based continuity clinic sites, leading the organization of the faculty development opportunities for the teaching staff and participating in various performance improvement and child advocacy projects.
-Dr. Cunill also served as an attending physician and preceptor at the MCH Pediatric Care Center.
+Dr. Cunill also served as an attending physician and preceptor at the Nicklaus Children's Hospital Pediatric Care Center.

 Dr. Cunill-De Sautu holds faculty appointments at Florida International University (Clinical Assistant Professor), NOVA Southeastern University’s College of Osteopathic Medicine (Clinical Assistant Professor), and at the St. George’s University School of Medicine (Professor).
 She is board-certified by the American Board of Pediatrics and is a Fellow of the American Academy of Pediatrics.
 Dr. Cunill-De Sautu also serves on the National Board of Medical Examiners (NBME) USMLE Step 3 Ambulatory Care Test Material Development Committee.